Same-day pest control in McKinney, Allen, Frisco & Plano. Call before noon.

 The RID Method

-How our sugar ant exterminator service works
+How our odorous house ant exterminator service works

 Here is the part nobody at the hardware store tells you: spray the trail on your counter and you make it worse.
-A repellent spray splits one sugar ant colony into several new ones in other rooms.
+A repellent spray splits one odorous house ant colony into several new ones in other rooms.
 The RID Method does the opposite.
 We bait the workers so they carry the treatment home to every queen, lock the outside down, and find the moisture that drew them in.
 Remove and Install both happen on the initial visit.
 That is our one-time Sugar Ant Annihilation service.
 Defend is the ongoing step, available on a recurring plan, for homes that need continuous pressure to stay clear.

 Phase 1 The Initial VisitZero hour: Remove and Install both happen today, one trip